zhexuphd/home/index.md

 When I’m not immersed in academia, you’ll likely find me hiking, mountaineering, or bouldering with my wife and our little one in various parts of the world.

-{% include_relative _includes/publications.md %}

-{% include_relative _includes/dfg.md %}

 ## News
 - **[Apr.
 2025]** Lots of conferences coming up this year.
 I'll be presenting a few papers with colleagues at ICA 2025 in Denver and FoJ 2025 in Cardiff.
 - **[Aug.
-2024]** Thrilled to join LMU Munich as a research associate and meet so many wonderful new colleagues!
+2024]** Thrilled to join LMU Munich's IfKW as a research associate and meet so many wonderful new colleagues!
 - **[May.
 2024]** I’m very grateful to the German Research Foundation (DFG) for awarding me a Walter Benjamin Programme (€221,430) to support my new project!

+{% include_relative _includes/publications.md %}

+{% include_relative _includes/dfg.md %}

 ## University Teaching & Supervision